 There are lots of low-cost or free travel apps that can help you find travel deals to save money and time.

 For instance, the GasBuddy mobile app helps you find the cheapest gas prices along your route.
 The price per gallon can easily differ by 20 or 30 cents within a short distance.
 For instance, you might fill up right outside a major city as gas prices tend to be higher in downtown areas.
 Gas prices at state lines can be considerably different too.

 AAA members and other car insurance apps might show you exclusive discounts at tourist landmarks and hotels across the United States.

 Navigation apps can monitor your route for speed traps, accidents, and construction zones.
 The app may recommend an alternate route so you can still reach your planned destination in a decent time.

 Also, don’t forget to consider using streaming apps on your phone.
 You might be able to get special discounts if you’re a loyal customer.
 Some credit cards are also waiving streaming fees or offering subscription credits.
-Along with the Chase Sapphire Instacart bonus, cardholders can also earn 10x points on the first $1,500 spent on combined spending on select streaming services.

 Inspect Your Vehicle for Trouble Spots